The ABCDEFG of Little Strings: -type Triality

 \subsection{Proof of Triality}

-{In this section, we will give the proof of triality.
-We will be brief since the proof in the non-simply laced case is a straightforward extension of the simply laced case which is studied extensively so far.}

-{The proof can be divided into two parts.
-The first part consists of showing that the 5d theory partition function reduces to the 3d partition function of vortices once we tune the Coulomb branch parameters such that we probe the point on the moduli space where the Coulomb branch meets the Higgs branch.
-The second part is to show that the integral representation of the 3d partition function is nothing but the Coulomb gas representation of the conformal blocks in $q$-deformed Toda theory. }
+In this section, we give the proof of triality for $\fg$ a simple Lie algebra.
+The proof can be divided into two parts.
+First, we show that the 5d theory partition function reduces to the 3d vortex partition function at a special place in the moduli space.
+Second, we show that the integral representation of the 3d partition function is nothing but the Coulomb gas representation of the conformal blocks in deformed Toda theory.